Skip to main content

 This is always a great way to either write down or remember which tempo you're following as its very structured and easy to follow and understand.
 This has been proved in many studies that it is extremely beneficial for muscle growth as it aids with loading the muscles for a longer period of time which increases the amount of micro tears which occur in the muscles.

-Benefits Of Negative Reps |
+Benefits Of Negative Reps (Time Under Tension)

 time under tension

-As you are loading the muscles with much more tension, they will have to work harder to control the weight, hold it at the lowest part of the movement and finally to actually contract to complete the movement!
+As you are loading the muscles with much more tension, they will have to work harder to control the weight, hold it at the lowest part of the movement and finally to actually contract to complete the movement.

-?
 This aids with muscle growth as the muscle is being worked so carefully each rep instead of using other muscle groups to compensate as you're fatigued.
+With eccentric reps there's no way around using the main moving muscle to perform the movement.

-?
 Negative training also helps with having lots of control over your weights, many people rush their sets and reps, after doing slower tempos for a period of time, when you eventually go back to normal tempos you will feel very controlled and very strong which will improve the quality of those sets and reps.

 Disadvantages Of Negative Reps